Dear senators: Don't bankrupt our country

 As you know well, senators, most economic models show large and persistent budget deficits as a result of the House proposals.Even if there is some modest economic growth down the road, the tax losses will come up front while any growth effects will come later.
 In fact, we should not expect much, if any, added growth.
 Some sectors might benefit slightly (manufacturing) while others (commercial and residential buildings) are likely to be hit.

-Even the Senate legislation would make many of the incentive provisions temporary, raising uncertainly and limiting or eliminating any incentive effect from the very start.
+Even the Senate legislation would make many of the incentive provisions temporary, raising uncertainty and limiting or eliminating any incentive effect from the very start.
 The only sure effect would be the enormous tax saving of the rich and the enormous rise in the budget deficit.

 Even worse, our competitors are likely to match the US corporate tax cuts in a global race to the bottom.
 All countries will end up losing tax revenues with no net gains in growth.